handsontable/hyperformula/NEW_README.md

 ## Roadmap

 A plan for HyperFormula is to grow it to become a fully developed engine that covers 100% of formulas available in spreadsheets on the market such as offered by Microsoft Excel, Google Sheets or Libre Office Calc.
-Apart from being functional, HyperFormula is planned to be OpenFormula standard-compliant, that is, to meet all the requirements of Evaluators.
+Apart from being functional, HyperFormula is planned to be OpenFormula standard-compliant, that is, to meet all the requirements of its Evaluators.
+A todo list: